-- The first Sin City film is an applauded action flick faithful to its source material, especially considering creator Frank Miller co-directed the film with Robert Rodriguez.
-The second movie, A Dame to Kill For, however, was criticized for its nine-year-long release gap between both films, outdated special effects, and garnered controversy for its teaser poster featuring a half-nude Eva Green portraying Ava Lord.
+- The first Sin City film is a lauded action flick faithful to its source material, especially considering creator Frank Miller co-directed the film with Robert Rodriguez.
+The second movie, A Dame to Kill For, however, was criticized for the nine-year-long release gap between films and its outdated special effects, and garnered controversy for its teaser poster featuring a half-nude Eva Green portraying Ava Lord.
 Consequently, bad word-of-mouth resulted in audiences staying away and the film flopping instantly on its opening weekend.
 This turn of events may put the Sin City franchise on hold yet again, or perhaps result in a Continuity Reboot.

 - Barb Wire was savaged by critics and fans of the original comic and flopped at the box office, resulting in Dark Horse yanking the film license and refusing to allow any more Barb Wire movies.